beterrabaA/codeleap_api/README.md

     source my_virtual_env/bin/activate
     ```

     You will see the name of the current virtual environment in the terminal prompt, indicating that the environment has been successfully activated.

+4. **Installing Dependencies**

+    Install the required Python dependencies listed in the `requirements.txt` file using `pip`:

+    ```bash
+    pip install -r requirements.txt
+    ```

 ### Docker